 The categories in which each contestant is evaluated are scholastics, interview skills, talent, fitness, and self-expression.
 “The program's goal is to honor young women who excel in all these areas,” said chairwoman Lisa Losey.
 “We want to encourage them to continue on the path of excellence by completing their college educations and assuming roles of leadership in their communities and professions.
 These young women then become role models and set examples for other young women to follow.”

-Losey said local sponsors of the March 23 event include Fortuna Kiwanis, Humboldt Redwood Company, Sarah Albin Photography, Town of Scotia LLC, Scotia Inn, Coast Central Credit Union, Whitchurch Engineering, and other
+Losey said local sponsors of the March 23 event include Fortuna Kiwanis, Humboldt Redwood Company, Sarah Albin Photography, Town of Scotia LLC, Scotia Inn, Coast Central Credit Union, Whitchurch Engineering, and other businesses and individuals.

 1. Amanda Buchart (top) and Gwen Christiansen